apify/crawlee/README.md

     const imageBuffer = await imageElementHandle.screenshot();
     console.log('Screenshot captured.');

-    // Save the screenshot as actor's output.
+    // Save the screenshot as the actor's output.
 By convention, similarly to "INPUT",
     // the actor's output is stored in the default key-value store under the "OUTPUT" key. await Apify.setValue('OUTPUT', imageBuffer, { contentType: 'image/jpeg' });
     console.log('Actor finished.');